 In 2008, members received a commemorative name badge for the club’s 30th anniversary.

 In 2018, another milestone year arrived, and we celebrated the Club’s 40th Anniversary at a party on the 2nd June and every member received a sturdy tote bag, perfect for carrying doll and craft projects.

 Displays and Competitions

 Over the past 40 years the club has held numerous functions including the Annual Doll Fair, displays featuring tableaux created by members with their dolls, a Museum for a Day, a Doll Expo, Doll Spectacular at the Women’s Weekly Needlework, Art & Craft Expo, and various displays for the Quilt Fair & Stitches & Craft at Darling Harbour and Rosehill.

-The Club sponsors several prizes in the ‘Dressed Doll’ competition at the Royal Agricultural Society’s arts and crafts section of the Royal Easter Show.
+The Club sponsors several prizes in the ‘Dressed Doll’ competitions at the Royal Agricultural Society’s arts and crafts section of the Sydney Royal Easter Show.

-The Betty Viazim Handcraft Competition is held annually at the club in March.
+The Betty Viazim Handcraft Competition is held biannually at the club in March.

-The Doll Collectors Club currently has nearly 300 members.
-Each year members are encouraged to nominate a charity that will benefit from the club’s fundraising activities during the following year.
-Members attending the Annual General Meeting in September then vote for the charity that the club will support.
+Each year members of the Club are encouraged to nominate a charity that will benefit from the club’s fundraising activities during the following year.
+Members attending the Annual General Meeting in September then vote for the charity that the club will support in the following year.
 Over the years the club has raised well over a quarter of a million dollars for charities.